mrismanaziz/Reforestation/README.md

-## Why do bananas have to put on sunscreen before they go to the beach?
-Because they might peel!
+## Why did the cookie cry?
+## Because his mother was a wafer so long